Copyright Iris contributors

 If False, produce a multi-line summary, with embedded newlines.

-max_values : int or None, default = None
+max_values : int or None

 If more than this many data values, print truncated data arrays